 CLINICAL DATA - majestec-1 study

-MajesTEC-1 (MMY1001; clinicaltrials.gov identifiers: NCT03145181; NCT04557098) is evaluating the safety and efficacy results of TECVAYLI in patients with RRMM after ≥3 prior lines of therapy, including triple-class exposure to a PI, an immunomodulatory drug and an anti-CD38 monoclonal antibody.1,3
+MajesTEC-1 (MMY1001; clinicaltrials.gov identifiers: NCT03145181; NCT04557098) is evaluating the safety and efficacy results of TECVAYLI in patients with RRMM.1,2

 Study Design/Methods

-• Select exclusion criteria2
+• Select exclusion criteria

 • any serious underlying medical conditions such as:

-• active autoimmune disease or a documented history of autoimmune disease with the exception of vitiligo, type I diabetes, and prior autoimmune thyroiditis that is currently euthyroid based on clinical symptoms and laboratory testing.
+• active autoimmune disease or a documented history of autoimmune disease with the exception of vitiligo, type I diabetes, and prior autoimmune thyroiditis that is currently euthyroid based on clinical symptoms and laboratory testing.3

-• stroke or seizure within 6 months.
+• stroke or seizure within 6 months.3

-• Primary endpoint: phase 2: overall response rate.1,3
+• Primary endpoint: overall response rate.1,2

-• A basic neurologic examination including the immune effector cell encephalopathy (ICE) Assessment Tool was performed at baseline (within 48 hours prior to the administration of TECVAYLI) and repeated as clinically indicated after the first symptoms of ICANS were suspected until resolution.
+• A basic neurologic examination including the immune effector cell encephalopathy (ICE) Assessment Tool was performed at baseline (within 48 hours prior to the administration of TECVAYLI) and repeated as clinically indicated after the first symptoms of ICANS were suspected until resolution.3

-• Recommendations for the management of patients who experienced ICANS and raised intracranial pressure (ICP)/cerebral edema are provided in table: MajesTEC-1 Study Protocol: Guidelines for the Management of ICANS and in text below, MajesTEC-1 Study Protocol: Guidelines for the Management of Raised ICP/Cerebral Edema.
+• Recommendations for the management of patients who experienced ICANS and raised intracranial pressure (ICP)/cerebral edema are provided in table: MajesTEC-1 Study Protocol: Guidelines for the Management of ICANS and in text below, MajesTEC-1 Study Protocol: Guidelines for the Management of Raised ICP/Cerebral Edema.3

 • Per protocol: Hospitalization requirements were defined as: